Jonathanch88/Survey-Form/README.md

 <img src="screenshots/Screenshot_Survey_Form_2.png" width="300">

 ### You can see it better in my codepen:
-<a href="https://codepen.io/Jonth8295/pen/BaovgLM" target="_blank">Survey Form for FreeCodeCamp Responsive Web Design Projects</a>
+<a href="https://codepen.io/Jonth8295/pen/BaovgLM">Survey Form for FreeCodeCamp Responsive Web Design Projects</a>

+### Or you can also see it like a site deploy at:
+<a href="https://jonathansurveyform.netlify.app/">Survey Form on netlify</a>